CEPrE-Unilurio/ai4coral/README.md

 # ai4coral

 # Description
-This project is meant to be deployed in Raspberry for collect data colletion.
+This project is meant to be deployed in Raspberry for underwater data collect.

 # Overview
 The ai4coral is based on client-server arquitecture